kevinyswong/kevinyswong.github.io/index.md

   cost of living, that $10,642 advantage dwindles down to nothing.
   </blockquote>
   Yet, how has such an important equivalence been unknown to most people to now suddenly be discovered by Currid-Halkett?
-Has the data all along been covering up this hidden reality?
+Have the data all along been covering up this hidden reality?
 Her analysis uses median household income but according to the book END TIMES by
   <a href="https://scholar.google.com/citations?user=W0C05zIAAAAJ&hl=en">Peter Turchin</a>,
-  which I discuss later, suggests that this metric can be misleading, describing the scenario of a hypothetical family:
+  which I discuss in the next section, suggests that this metric can be misleading, describing the scenario of a hypothetical family:
   <blockquote>
   [A]lthough the combined income of Steve and his mom in 2016 was greater than what his dad earned back in 1976, this was due to both members of the household